Loading Events

 Craft Fair & Maker’s Market

-Join us at the Farm on Saturday October 19 at noon for our annual Fall Craft Fair and Maker’s Market.
+Join us at the Farm on Saturday May 10 at noon for our annual Spring Craft Fair and Maker’s Market.
 We’re inviting some of the best local artisans, agriculture producers, and crafters in the area for a special day at the farm.
 Grab a beer in the taproom (or our field bar) and browse our Market, conveniently located behind our taproom.
 Craft Fair with vendors will run until 4pm.
 No tickets needed, all seating and space on the farm is first come, first served.
 So bring your blanket, portable chairs, and make a day of it.

 Our FARM & TASTING ROOM will be open until 7pm with 13 farm-brewed beers (& our hard seltzer) on draught and multiple options in cans available to go.

-FOOD TRUCKS Tasty Maryland, Taco Bar, and Manor Hill Pizza Trolley
+FOOD TRUCKS Jimmy’s Famous Seafood, Catalyst Hot Dog, and Manor Hill Pizza Trolley

 DESSERT from Good Karma Creamery